UT-ADL/autoware_mini/nodes/control/classic/README.md

 # Control

 This folder contains classical controllers - nodes that do waypoint following.
-Source of the waypoints can be the waypoint file or outputs from the local or global planner.
+The source of the waypoints can be the waypoint file or outputs from the local or global planner.

 ## pure_pursuit_follower

 A ROS node which implements the pure pursuit control algorithm.
 The node subscribes to the topic `/planning/local_path` to get the planned path and subscribes to the topics `/localization/current_pose` and `/localization/current_velocity` to get the current pose and velocity of the vehicle.
 It publishes to the topic `/vehicle_cmd` the vehicle commands such as steering angle and velocity.
-The implementation is based from the blog post [Three Methods of Vehicle Lateral Control: Pure Pursuit, Stanley and MPC](https://www.shuffleai.blog/blog/Three_Methods_of_Vehicle_Lateral_Control.html).
+The implementation is based on the blog post [Three Methods of Vehicle Lateral Control: Pure Pursuit, Stanley and MPC](https://www.shuffleai.blog/blog/Three_Methods_of_Vehicle_Lateral_Control.html).

 #### Parameters